thomas-kriechbaum/iot-sandbox/mqtt-my-raspi/README.md

 * -t ... the topic, to which the message should be published
 * -m ... the message that should be published

-subscribe to a tocic using mosquito (for logging purposes)
+subscribe to a topic using mosquitto (e.g. for logging purposes)

 `mosquitto_sub -h 192.168.1.116 -t things/device/arduino`